 The amount you’re paying – written out in numbers

-Don’t forget that you should always use permanent pen when filling out a cheque.
-Never use pencil or erasable ink.
-This prevents anyone from changing the details once you’ve passed it on.
+You should always use permanent ink when filling out a cheque.
+Never use a pencil or an erasable marker.
+Permanent ink prevents anyone from changing the details later.

-The other thing to remember is that if you make a mistake when you’re writing a cheque, it’s usually best to void it and start again.
-Although some people cross it out and add their initials, this can lead to the bank refusing it as it can look suspicious.
+If you make a mistake when writing a cheque, it’s best to rip it up and start again.
+Although some people cross out mistakes and add their initials, this can lead to the bank becoming suspicious and refusing to cash the cheque.

-If you’re making the cheque out to an individual, you’ll need to make sure their surname is included.
-For example, you’d usually write ‘Martin Lane’, but you’ll also get away with ‘J Bloggs’, but a full name is better.
+If you’re making the cheque out to an individual, you’ll need to ensure their surname is included.
+For example, you’d usually write ‘Joe Bloggs’.
+You may get away with ‘J Bloggs’, but a full name is better.

-If you’re paying a company, it’s important to find out exactly how you should write their business' name on the cheque.
-This information is likely to be on your bill, statement or invoice.
+If you’re paying a company, it’s important to find out exactly how to write their business name.
+This information is usually on your bill, statement or invoice.

 The date is usually the day you’re writing the cheque.
-You’ll need to include the day, month and year, so there’s no room for confusion
+You need to include the day, month and year so there’s no confusion.

-Cheques don’t expire.
-However, some banks reject cheques that are over six months old.
+Under UK law, cheques don’t expire for six years.
+However, some banks reject cheques over six months old to prevent fraud.

-It’s also common practice to draw a line through the rest of the amount box after the word ONLY.
+It’s also common to draw a line through the rest of the amount box after the word “only”.

 There’s a small box on the right-hand side where you need to write the amount you’re paying in numbers, including pounds and pence.
 The amount in here must match the amount you’ve written in words.

-You have to write the amount in both letters and numbers for your cheque to be valid.
+You must write the amount in both letters and numbers for your cheque to be valid.
 And you should write the first digit close to the pound sign.
 These steps help minimise the risk of fraud and confusion.

-Finally, you’ll need to sign your cheque in the space in the bottom right-hand corner.
+Finally, you’ll need to sign your cheque in the space at the bottom right-hand corner.

 This signature must match the signature on record with your bank, or your cheque will bounce.
-If you don’t sign the cheque, it won’t be valid and will be rejected.
+Unsigned cheques are rejected.

-This step’s optional, but it’s a good way to help you stay on top of how much you’ve spent and how.
+This step is optional, but it’s a good way to help you stay on top of how much you’ve spent and how.

 When you tear a cheque out of your cheque book, you’ll leave behind a memo stub.
-On here, you can make a note of how much the cheque was for, what date it was for and who it was made payable.
+On here, you can make a note of how much the cheque was for, its date and to whom it was made payable.
 It’s worth noting here if you didn’t send the cheque but ripped it up, so you don’t wonder later why there’s a mystery stub left in your cheque book.

-If you fill out a cheque but you do it incorrectly, it could bounce.
+If you don’t fill out a cheque correctly, it will bounce.

-By learning exactly how to fill in a cheque, UK residents can make sure their payment goes through as planned.
-It’s a simple process, and could save you the hassle and embarrassment of your cheque bouncing.
+By learning exactly how to fill in a cheque, UK residents can ensure their payment goes through as planned.
+It’s a simple process and could save you the hassle and embarrassment of your cheque bouncing.